 Instructions for How to Upload COVID-19 Immunization Records to Magnus Portal

-What benefit comes from receiving the COVID-19 vaccine?
+What benefits come from receiving the COVID-19 vaccine?

 Currently available COVID-19 vaccines are safe and effective, and studies have shown they prevent severe illness and death from the virus.